jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

     (d) an approved public organisation
   - **approved public organisation** means a public organisation approved under section 23
   - **Auckland** has the same meaning as in section 4(1) of the Local Government (Auckland Council) Act 2009
-  - **Auckland Council** means the governing body of the Auckland Council
+  - **Auckland Council** means the unitary authority established by section 6 of the Local Government (Auckland Council) Act 2009
-  - **Auckland Transport** means the entity established under section 38 of the Local Government (Auckland Council) Act 2009
+  - **Auckland Regional Transport Committee** or means the Auckland Regional Transport Committee established by section 38 of the Local Government (Auckland Council) Act 2009
   - **bus service** means a service—
     (a) for the carriage of passengers for hire or reward by means of— (i) a large passenger service vehicle; or